1453nicat/Coldplay-Hymn-For-The-Weekend/README.md

 # Coldplay-Hymn-For-The-Weekend

-Transcribe audio files using whisper
+This project allows you to transcribe audio files, including music, using Whisper by OpenAI